Universal Composability:

 • arbitrary combinations of all of the above

-• Composition types that have not been considered in the literature so far, such as a new type of joint-state composition for multiple protocols as well as combinations of the above composition types.
+• Composition types that have not typically been considered in the literature so far, such as a joint-state compositions for multiple different protocols (instead of joint state for multiple sessions of the same protocol) as well as combinations of the above composition types.

-All of the above is supported via just a single template and a single main composition theorem, which is in contrast to many other universal composability models and is an important property that makes iUC more user friendly.
+The iUC framework retains the generality of the underlying IITM model, including support of for all of the aforementioned protocol and composition types, while combining all of these features in just a single protocol template and a single main composition theorem.
+This is is in contrast to many other universal composability models and is an important property that makes iUC more user friendly.

 Literature and Publications